robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 effect on habitat-specific networks (Figure 5).
-Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
+Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging (Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).

 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (Hughey et al. 2018).
 Biologging and wildlife tracking technology has advanced to the point where relocations can be programmed to occur as frequently as each second (Börger 2016), a practice which has been applied to questions of collective movement (e.g